 In addition to hands-on treatment, a physiotherapist may advise lifestyle changes such as rest periods after exercise or sports activities; they may also offer guidance on posture correction if necessary.
 In some cases, they may refer you for further assessment with other medical professionals such as orthopedic surgeons – but this depends on the severity and other factors unique to each individual case.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself.
-Eric Bowman, BSc, MSPT, PT, or one of the other physiotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+Eric Bowman, BSc, MPT, PT, or another physiotherapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!